Dreaming381/Latios-Framework-Documentation/Transforms/Getting Started.md

 values of a transform.
 When the `TransformSuperSystem` encounters these locks, it will modify the local-space values instead.
 You can add these lock flags to any entity (not just the ones the baker targets) with the baker extension method `AddHierarchyModeFlags()`.
-You can also add/modify/remove it at runtime freely.
+You can also add/modify/remove the component at runtime freely.

 `PreviousTransform` and `TwoAgoTransform` are optional components as part of the Motion History feature. `PreviousTransform` contains a copy of the transform from the start of `SimulationSystemGroup`.
 While `TwoAgoTransform` contains a copy of `PreviousTransform` at that same point.
-These must be added using a special baking request components.
+These must be added using special baking request components.
 See [QVVS Transforms Baking](QVVS%20Transforms%20Baking.md) for details.